Coochiemudlo Island (Goochie Mudlo)

 There is no camping on Coochiemudlo Island.

-There’s a general store and a café on the island.
+There is a couple of eateries on the island.
 The nearest major shopping precincts are Victoria Point Shopping Centre and Town Centre Victoria Point, which straddle Cleveland-Redland Bay Road.

 Schools and colleges